 People don’t buy what you do, they buy why you do it.
 Watch the Ted Talk video for the full explanation.

 Same idea applies to employees in the work field.
 By sharing a compelling vision that creates alignment, it will boost engagement and allow workers to see that they are contributing to the company and making a difference.
-Millennials oftentimes seek positions that have purpose and that can "make an impact."
+You can share your company vision at many different stages of the employee journey, but a great place to first introduce this is during interviews.
+This will get the potential candidate excited about the company and see purpose in the job opportunity.
 By sharing a compelling vision, it helps engage millennials and also ensures that everyone is working together to achieve the same goal.

 Many people feel undervalued at work because they feel the amount of effort they exert is far greater than the result that was achieved.
 When dedicating long hours and so much effort, receiving praise and recognition is a great feeling.

 Many companies express gratitude indirectly by handing out gift cards, coupons, treating employees to dinner and more.
 The bottom line is they want to show that they value their employees but these forms of recognition may not always be the most effective.
 What is the best method?
-Applause and recognition.
+Employee recognition that is timely and specific has shown to have the greatest impact and success rate.

-As mentioned in point #2, too often do entrepreneurs reward their employees with gift cards to coffee shops.
+As mentioned in solution 2, too often do entrepreneurs reward their employees with gift cards to coffee shops.
 The problem is that only 10% of employees value those gift cards.
 Meaning the other 90% don’t see the value in the gesture.
+Millennials value different things that other generations do, for example, Millennials are said to appreciate experiences over cash rewards.
+As stated by QIC, In the world of incentives, it pays to go cashless.

 Brian Scudamore is the founder and CEO of O2E Brands.
 The company started out small and grew to over $100 million in 3 years.
 In his blog, he suggests,